creditkarma/thrift-server/packages/dynamic-config/README.md

 # Dynamic Config

-A dynamic configuration library for Node.js written in TypeScript and backed by Hashicorp Consul and Vault.
+A dynamic configuration library for Node.js written in TypeScript.

-DynamicConfig supports local config in the form of JSON files, remote configuration stored in Consul and secret config values stored in Vault.
-The usage of Consul and Vault are optional.
-If these are not configured only local configuration files will be used.
+DynamicConfig supports local config in the form of JSON files and remote configuration for secrets and other independently deployed configuration.
+By default remote configuration is stored in Consul and secret config values are stored in Vault.
+There is also an API for registering other remote config sources.
+The use of remote configuration is optional.
+If these are not configurated only local config will be used.
 At least one local configuration file (`default.json`) is required.

 ## Install